 The project was initiated by the core team as a result of discussions and experiments that took place during a series of workshops organised by Theatrum Mundi as part of the Global Cities chair at the Fondation Maison des sciences de l’homme, and supported by CGET, from June 2016 – May 2017.

 Team & Partners

 Ville de Paris

 Theatre l’Etoile du Nord : artist residency

 TAKTYK : citizen participation

 Such a project – which combines urbanism, soundscape, composition, performance, and citizen participation – is not only an artistic creation but a platform for testing new approaches to the staging of public life.
-The research centre Theatrum Mundi is asking itself the question: how can publics better appropriate a new public space by treating it as a stage and as an instrument?
+The Evens Foundation, in partnership with Theatrum Mundi, has initiated a research fellowship integrated into the project to understand of how it uses performance to change the relationship of people to their environment.
 A series of essays and publications around the project is published here.